 Trinity Hall's Old Library dates to the late 1580s and is the fifth oldest library in Cambridge.
-It contains around 6,000 early printed and private press books on a wide range of subjects. including a large collection of early law books.
+It contains around 4,500 early printed and private press books on a wide range of subjects. including a large collection of early law books.
 It also has around 70 manuscripts- the earliest from the 11th century.
-For more on the history of the Old Library, see our website.
+See our website for more on the history of the Old Library.

 The Jerwood Library also has some special collections of books in the Reading Room on the ground floor.
 The Larman Collection covers books on Tudor and Stuart history.
 The Strangman Collection covers a wide range of subjects including 18th and 19th century English literature.
 And the Trinity Hall Collection contains books by and/or about members of Trinity Hall or the history of the College.